Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K: Device Concept and Two-Qubit Layout

 \subsection{Fabrication tolerance and sensitivity analysis}

-To validate the fabrication-ready nature of the proposed module, we performed FEM sensitivity analyses to quantify the impact of geometric imperfections on PnC performance.
-The most critical fabrication parameter is the hole radius $r$, which determines the fill factor and thus the acoustic bandgap.
+To support the fabrication-oriented design premise of the proposed module, we performed representative FEM sensitivity analyses, using the geometry and material parameters of Ref.~\cite{mei2025qst}, to quantify how representative geometric imperfections would affect PnC performance.
+The most critical parameter is the hole radius $r$, which controls the fill factor and therefore the acoustic bandgap.
+These calculations are not a substitute for process qualification; rather, they define the tolerances that first-generation devices must meet and the dimensional metrology that should accompany fabrication.

-Simulations indicate that the design is robust against typical lithographic variations.
-A radial variation of $\pm 5\%$ ($\Delta r \approx \pm 4~\mathrm{nm}$) across the lattice results in less than a 10\% degradation of the cavity quality factor, while preserving coupling rates sufficient for phonon-mediated interactions.
-The defect-mode frequency shifts by approximately $150~\mathrm{MHz}$ for a 5\% change in radius, well within the tunable bandwidth of the hole-spin Zeeman splitting controlled by the static magnetic field $B_0$.
-These results indicate that standard electron-beam lithography tolerances are sufficient to realize functional devices without requiring post-fabrication trimming.
+In the nominal geometry, a radial variation of $\pm 5\%$ ($\Delta r \approx \pm 4~\mathrm{nm}$ for the chosen hole size) across the lattice produces less than a 10\% change in the modeled cavity quality factor and preserves spin--phonon coupling rates in the range needed for the planned spectroscopic tests.
+The defect-mode frequency shifts by approximately $150~\mathrm{MHz}$ for a 5\% radius change.
+This shift is smaller than the frequency tuning range available through the Zeeman splitting controlled by the static magnetic field $B_0$, but it is large enough that each fabricated device will require dimensional metrology and updated FEM extraction before final measurement.
+Standard electron-beam lithography should therefore be adequate for initial devices, provided that the realized radius, sidewall angle, membrane thickness, and release-induced deformation are measured and incorporated into the device-specific model.